Freshmen/Transfer Orientation 2021 https://orientation.engr.ucr.edu/

 Enrollment on a Satisfactory/No Credit Grading Basis

-There are certain situations where you might want to change the grading basis for a course or courses.
+There are situations where you might want to change the grading basis for a course or courses.
 Most courses are automatically graded with a letter (A, B, C, etc.), but some courses qualify for what is known as S/NC (Satisfactory/No Credit) grading.

-Earning an “S” grade (Satisfactory) in a course will earn you credit for the course.
-Earning an “NC” grade (No Credit) will not earn you credit for the course.
-Changing the grading basis to S/NC means that the S or NC grade will not be calculated in your GPA.
-It has neither a negative nor positive GPA impact.
-(Please note that some graduate schools/professional schools will treat an NC grade like an F.)
+Earning an “S” grade in a course earns credit for the course.
+Earning an “NC” grade does not earn credit for the course.
+Changing the grading basis to S/NC means that the S or NC grade does not calculate in your GPA.
+The S/NC has no effect on your GPA.

 Details | Directions |